 Do you have a daughter with ADHD?
 If you’re parenting girls with ADHD, then you will be able to relate to these things.

-This article isn’t meant to be mean-spirited or judging in any way, just a fun commiseration for parents of girls with ADHD.
+These relatable ADHD things for parents of girls with ADHD isn’t meant to be mean-spirited or judging in any way, just a fun commiseration for parents of girls with ADHD.

 Read the list and have a chuckle!